GEAPS 522: FGIS Grain Inspection Orientation

 Lecture 3 – The U.S. Grain Standards Act (In Plain English)

-This lecture reviews the Grain Standards Act section-by-section, with simple explanations of the intent, purpose and meaning of each section.
-Students will become familiar with the congressional findings, definitions, standards and procedures of the Act.
+This lecture reviews the Grain Standards Act and gives a detailed understanding of the provisions written in the USGSA that provide uniform and trustworthy national inspection and weighing system for U.S. agriculture.
 At the completion of this lecture, students will understand how individual sections of the USGSA impact the grain marketing system.
 Students will also have a clear understanding of the actions and activities individuals and entities are prohibited from engaging in and the civil and criminal penalties that may result from committing prohibited acts.

 Lecture 4 – Industry Trading Rules